-We are a non-regulatory sub-division of state government created in 1959 to help land users conserve natural resources.
+Clallam Conservation District is a non-regulatory sub-division of state government created in 1959 to help land users conserve natural resources.
 We provide information and technical and financial assistance to help you achieve your land use objectives in an environmentally sustainable manner.
 Assistance is provided at no cost.

 Our five-member voluntary Board of Supervisors holds public meetings at 3:00pm on the second Tuesday of each month at our office located in the Armory Square Building, 228 W. First St., Suite H in Port Angeles.
-Funding for our services is provided primarily through state and federal grants.